origo-map/origo-documentation/content/layers.md

 `attributes` | definition of [attributes](#attributes) and how they should be presented in featureinfo.
 If not provided all available attributes will be shown with a standard template.
 `layerType` | option to set how the vector layer should be rendered.
 The options are cluster, [image](https://openlayers.org/en/latest/apidoc/ol.source.ImageVector.html) or vector.
 Default is vector.
 `clusterStyle` | the style to be used for clustered features.
 Is required if layerType cluster is used.
+`clusterOptions` | options for clustering.
+See the settings page for details.
 `geometryName` | geometry attribute name.
 Default is geom.
 `filter` | filter provided as [cql](http://docs.geoserver.org/latest/en/user/tutorials/cql/cql_tutorial.html).
 Optional.
 `strategy` | the ol.loadingstrategy for the layer.
 Can also be set on source.
 The options are tile, bbox or all.
 Default is bbox.